All Episodes

 And so I think they are looking at him.

-It doesn't seem to me, because I'm looking at the faces of all these jurors.
+It doesn't seem to me because I'm looking at the faces of all these jurors.

-We have 15 jurors, we have nine women and six men.
+We have nine women and six men.

-They actually seem to be paying more attention to the witness, and they think, you know, at least it seems as though they're thinking that whatever it is that's going on on the defense table is something that might be normal.
+And they think, you know, at least it seems as though they're thinking that whatever it is that's going on on the defense table is something that might be normal.

 It doesn't seem as though they're using it against him.